l-Braden-l/Variable_Practice/python-variables-notes.md

     -  assignment operator

 2. In plain English, explain the difference between **string data** data and **numeric data**.
-    -  A string data is used in a variable to put a name on a variable like dog or cat.
+    -  A string data is used in a variable to put a name/text on a variable like "dog" or "cat".
 A numeric data string is a string that sets a variable to have a integer number for a value.
 Or if its a float a non-integer number.

 3. List 2 - 3 guidelines to keep in mind when naming your Python variables.